alyssahellrung/EmployeeTracker/README.md

 ## Future Development Ideas
 This project was very simple in some ways and completely beyond me in others.
 I have several things I still want to do:
-1) Instead of having to add an id number for managers or departments when adding employees or roles, I want to give the user a list to choose from.
+1) Instead of having to add an id number for managers when adding an employee, I want to give the user a list of manager names to choose from.
 2) I need to add the option to delete things from the database.
 3) I would like to be able to display information in ways I did not manage to yet--for example, display all of the employees in a chosen department.
 4) I want to turn this whole thing into a team tracker for sports teams.